redhat-openstack/openstack-puppet-modules/README.md

 * cassandra::datastax_agent_service_name has now been replaced with cassandra::datastax_agent::service_name.

+* cassandra::java_package_ensure has now been replaced with cassandra::java::ensure.
+* cassandra::java_package_name has now been replaced with cassandra::java::package_name.

 **Changes in 0.3.0**

 * cassandra_opt_package_ensure changed from 'present' to undef.

 * The manage_service option has been replaced with service_enable and service_ensure.